graphhopper/directions-api/FAQ.md

  * one Matrix API request with some start locations and some destinations costs `starts * destinations / 2` credits if `starts` or `destinations` are less than 20.
 For bigger matrices we use the cheaper formular `MAX_OF(starts, destinations) * 10`.
 For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 / 2 = 10` or for 30 start and 40 destinations it is `40 * 10 = 400`
  * the costs for one Optimization API request depends on the number of vehicles and activities and is calculated as `vehicles * activities * 10`

-## API credit limits
+## How many credits do I have?

 The API credit limits are listed in the dashboard and depend on the selected package.

-The limits are also reported in the response header for every request.
+## My credits do not reset, even after 24 hours.
+What is wrong?

+The credits are resetted after 24 hours, not on one specific 00:00 time or something.
+But the reset will only happen, if a new request comes in.
+So just ask the API or read the `X-RateLimit-Reset` header which gives you the number of seconds to wait.
+Also only the free package will be blocked, other packages don't have this strict policy.

 ## Documentation and Demo